Bicycle Accidents in Boulder, CO

 • Cyclists must follow the same laws on the road as motor vehicles, like stopping at red lights and yielding the right of way when required.

-• Helmets are not legally mandated for adults but are strongly recommended for safety.
+• Helmets are not legally mandated for adults, but are strongly recommended for safety.

 FAQs Related to Bicycle Accidents